 Pelvic floor therapy can assist with strengthening and retraining these muscles to help lessen pain and discomfort.
 This type of therapy can include both external and internal therapy methods.
 Your physical therapist will review your options when it comes time to start therapy.

 During your first pelvic floor treatment, your therapist will discuss your medical history and medications.
-Once the initial history questions have been answers, next is the pelvic floor exam.
+Once the initial history questions have been answered, next is the pelvic floor exam.

 For myofascial pain, the therapist will use his or her hands to manipulate and massage the pelvic floor muscles, helping those muscles to relax in an effort to alleviate any pain you may be experiencing.